mikespub-org/mp-fs-wsgidav/README.md

 ### Try other combinations ###

-You can also combine DatastoreDB() with FS2DAVProvider() to provide a browser/WebDAV interface to your Datastore entities.
-Or try DatastoreDAVProvider() with DAVProvider2FS() as a slower alternative to DatastoreFS().
+You can also combine DatastoreDB() or FirestoreDB() with FS2DAVProvider() to provide a browser/WebDAV interface to your Datastore entities or Firestore documents - see try_db2dav.py.
+Or try DatastoreDAVProvider() with DAVProvider2FS() as a slower alternative to DatastoreFS() - see try_dav2fs.py.
+Or some other combination you can think of, like migrating from Datastore to Firestore via PyFilesystem2...

 ## Original CloudDAV Project ##